• Home

 • Creditor release confirmation (only if the account has outstanding loans secured by pledged assets).

-Advantages of Appointing a Nominee to Your Demat Account
+Benefits of a Nominee in a Demat Account

 Appointing a nominee to your Demat account is not just a formality; it’s a vital aspect of sound financial planning.
 Here’s why every investor should seriously consider this step: